idilpreetsingh/comp698-final/README.md

 https://github.com/idilpreetsingh/comp698-final/pull/3

-6. Building trigger is one of the one of the main step to while starting to build a server.
+6. Building trigger is one of the main step to while starting to build a server.
 I used Google Cloud Platform Console to set up build trigger.
 To create new build trigger, i first selected the right project in which i want to build new trigger which in this case was ‘ds-1067’.
 Then in the left nav, i clicked ‘Build triggers’.
 To create a new trigger, click ‘Add trigger’.
 I used Github to link host repository for build source by selecting ‘Github’ from the possible option and then selected comp698-final repository because that is where i had my code and hit ‘Continue’.
 To Set up trigger profile and setting, i named the trigger ‘helloword-master’ and select ‘Branch’ as type with master.
 For build configuration i used Dockerfile which was perviously added to the code.
 For image name i used ‘gcr.io/comp698-ds1067/$REPO_NAME:$COMMIT_SHA’.
 After creating the trigger, hit ‘run ‘Run trigger’ to ‘master’, and waited until it was successful.